taaheer/my-works/scripts/why-are-you-late/en.md

 **Casting director:** "Because you only thought of 2 scenarios because you thought that you had two choices only.
 Just think about it, you could have just come, talk to us and leave, or come and just give audition and leave, or send someone else on your behalf, might have mail or whatsapp your profile.
 The more you think about it, more choices you will see and more outcome of that.
 I am not saying think of every scenario and become overwhelmed.
 My point that you have choices and each lead to different outcome, and that outcome is written by the your writer but decision that lead to that outcome if yours. if you had not come here and went home again, the outcome would be different.
 I hope you are understanding what I am saying."

 **Me:** "Yeah, I understand now.
-I don't have control over other's decisions but I do have control on mine, that can influence other's decision.
-I can't change your decision over not casting me, but next time when I will give audition, by my performance I can influence your thought over choosing me."
+I don't have control over other's decisions but I do have control over mine, that how I can influence other's decision.
+I can't change your decision over not casting me, but next time when I will give audition, with my good performance I can influence your thought over choosing me."

 **Casting director:** "Exactly.
-Sorry that I can't cast with performance you gave next time do come prepared. and If you give great performance that, sure you will make seat for yourself in my upcoming projects."
+Sorry that I can't cast with performance you gave, next time do come prepared. and If you give great performance next, surely you will make seat for yourself in my upcoming projects."

 **Me:** "Thank you so much for your guidance.
 I will practice and make sure to be prepare for my next audition, whether it be here or somewhere else." *Handshake with casting director*

 **Casting director:** *With smile* "Best of luck for you practice and audition.
 Hope we meet again."

-**Scene:** *Then left the office with desire to be better and with wisdom I was given*
+**Scene:** *Then leave the office with desire to be better and with wisdom I was given*

 **END**